Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

-\cref{fig::succ_time} shows the performance profiles based on the scaled average optimization time per node.
+Similar to the number of iterations, we use the performance profiles to evaluate $\ammc$ and $\ammd$ in terms of the optimization time.
+Recall from \cref{eq::Fdel} the objective value threshold $F_{\Delta}(p)$ where $p$ is the PGO problem and $\Delta\in(0,\,1]$ is the tolerance.
+Since the average optimization time per node is directly related with the speedup, we measure the efficiency of a distributed PGO method with $N$ nodes by computing the average optimization time $T_{\Delta}(p,N)$ that each node takes to reduce the objective value to $F_{\Delta}(p)$: where $T_\Delta(p)$ denotes the total optimization time of all the $N$ nodes.
+We remark that the centralized optimization method has $N=1$ node and $T_{\Delta}(p,N)=T_{\Delta}(p)$.
+Let $T_{\sesync}$ denote the optimization time that $\sesync$ needs to find the globally optimal solution.
+The performance profiles assume a distributed PGO method solves problem $p$ for some $\ratio\in[0,\,+\infty)$ if $T_{\Delta}(p,N)\leq \ratio\cdot T_{\sesync}$.
+Note that $\ratio$ is the scaled average optimization time per node and $\sesync$ solves problem $p$ globally at $\ratio=1$.
+Then, as a result of \cite{dolan2002benchmarking}, the performance profiles evaluate the speedup of distributed PGO methods for a given optimization problem set $\mathcal{P}$ using the percentage of problems solved w.r.t. the scaled average optimization time per node $\ratio\in[0,\,+\infty)$: \cref{fig::succ_time} shows the performance profiles based on the scaled average optimization time per node.
 The tolerances evaluated are $\Delta=1\times10^{-2}$, $1\times10^{-3}$, $1\times10^{-4}$ and $1\times10^{-5}$.
 We report the performance of $\ammc$ and $\ammd$ with $10$, $25$ and $100$ robots (nodes).
 For reference, we also evaluate the performance profile of the centralized PGO baseline $\sesync$ \cite{rosen2016se}.
 As the results demonstrate, $\ammc$ and $\ammd$ are significantly faster than $\sesync$ \cite{rosen2016se} in most cases for modest accuracies of $\Delta=1\times 10^{-2}$ and $\Delta=1\times 10^{-3}$, for which the only challenging case is the {\sf CSAIL} dataset, whose chordal initialization is already very close to the globally optimal solution.
-Even though the performance of $\ammc$ and $\ammd$ declines for smaller tolerances of $\Delta=1\times 10^{-4}$ and $\Delta=1\times 10^{-5}$, $\ammc$ and $\ammd$ with 100 robots (nodes) still achieve a $2.5\sim 20\mathrm{x}$ speedup over $\sesync$ for more than $70\%$ of the benchmark datasets.
-Furthermore, in terms of the average optimization time per node, the computational efficiency of $\ammc$ and $\ammd$ improves as the number of robots (nodes) increases, which indicates the possibility of using accelerated MM methods as fast parallel backends for real-time SLAM.
+In spite of the performance decline for smaller tolerances of $\Delta=1\times 10^{-4}$ and $\Delta=1\times 10^{-5}$, $\ammc$ and $\ammd$ with 100 robots (nodes) still achieve a $2.5\sim 20\mathrm{x}$ speedup of optimization time over $\sesync$ for more than $70\%$ of the benchmark datasets, not to mention that the average optimization time per node of $\ammc$ and $\ammd$ decreases with the number of robots (nodes). {\highlight Note that the communication overhead is not considered in the experiments.} Nevertheless \cref{fig::succ_time} indicates that $\ammc$ and $\ammd$ are promising as fast parallel backends for very large-scale PGO and real-time multi-robot SLAM.